Turbo Tips: Five Ways to Extend Your Turbo's Life

 That is the minimum amount of gas you need to cruise (you may find out you were applying more gas without any added acceleration, just added consumption).

-A minute of idling time after a 20-to-30-minute drive is a bit of added prudence (around two minutes after long or hard drives, like laps at the track).
+A minute of idling time after a 20-30-minute drive is a bit of added prudence (around two minutes after long or hard drives, like laps at the track).

 Programmable "turbo-timers" are available for purchase, able to set times for idling the engine without the key in the ignition (security features like sudden-shutdown when keyless driving is detected are available).
 This bit of anal retentiveness can be worth hundreds to thousands in avoided early turbo failure.